GitEvents/gitevents-mailer/README.md

 ## Renderer API plugin

-Any __render__ plugin module must export a function which must receive the next parameters:
+Any __renderer__ plugin module must export a function which must receive the next parameters:

 1. `htmlTemplate {String}`: A string with the HTML version of the template to render.
 2. `textTemplate {String}`: A string with the plain text version of the template to render.